 What we don’t: Narrow and drafty.

 Taking design cues from their popular Spark sleeping bag above, Sea to Summit’s Ember is a high-quality quilt made by a well-respected brand.
-It’s fairly competitive with 12 ounces of 850-fill down in a 1-pound-4-ounce package, and the baffled design (featured in the 25 and 35°F models) is great for eliminating cold spots and trapping warmth.
+It’s fairly competitive with 12.3 ounces of 850-fill down in a 1-pound-3.2-ounce package (more insulation at a lower weight than the previous iteration), and the baffled design is great for eliminating cold spots and trapping warmth.
 Notably, the REI Magma Trail—one of the Ember’s mainstream competitors—uses a sewn-through construction instead, which results in a significant drop in warmth.
-Wrapping up the build, a thin shell and liner (10D and 7D respectively) keep weight low, and the Ember packs up to about the size of a 1-liter Nalgene in the included Ultra-Sil compression sack.
+Wrapping up the build is a thin shell and liner (now both 10D—the last design had flimsier 7D fabric) that keep weight low, and the Ember packs up to about the size of a 1-liter Nalgene in the included Ultra-Sil compression sack.

 See the Sea to Summit Ember